 Michelle Pitcher Staff Writer

-Michelle Pitcher is a staff writer at the Texas Observer, covering criminal justice, housing, and education.
+Michelle Pitcher is a staff writer at the Texas Observer covering criminal justice.
 She received her master’s in journalism from the University of California, Berkeley and was part of the team at The Marshall Project that won the Pulitzer Prize for national reporting.
 Her reporting has been featured on NPR, FiveThirtyEight, The Dallas Morning News, and more.
 Michelle was born and raised in Dallas and is now based in Austin.

 Josephine Lee is a Chinese woman with black hair past her sweater, wearing a red sweater.
 She has a slight smile on her face.

-Josephine Lee is the Texas Observer‘s 2023-2024 David McHam Investigative Reporting Fellow.
+Josephine Lee is a staff writer at the Texas Observer.
 She has previously worked as an educator and community organizer.
-Her reporting on labor, environment, politics, and education has been featured on Salon, Daily Beast, Truthout, and other outlets.
-She was raised in and lives in Houston.
+Her reporting on labor, environment, politics, and education has been featured in Salon, The Daily Beast, Truthout, and other outlets.
+She was raised and lives in Houston.

 A portrait of Francesca D'Annunzio, a white woman with green eyes, long brown hair, wearing a white shirt and big blue and yellow earrings.

-Francesca D’Annunzio is a Roy W. Howard investigative reporting fellow at the Texas Observer.
+Francesca D’Annunzio is the Texas Observer’s 2025-26 David McHam investigative reporting fellow.
 D’Annunzio has reported on topics ranging from deportations in the Dominican Republic, Christian nationalism, US-Mexico border colonias, right-wing sheriffs, to zoning and housing policy in Texas.
-Her work has been published or syndicated in The Guardian US, The Dallas Morning News, Religion News Service, The Global Investigative Journalism Network, The Texas Standard, and The Arizona Republic, among others.
-She received her master’s in investigative journalism from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University, and is an alumna of the Arabic Flagship and Humanities programs at The University of Texas at Austin.
-She is proficient in Spanish, Portuguese, Italian and Arabic.
+She received her master’s in investigative journalism from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
+She is proficient in Spanish, Portuguese, Italian, and Arabic.

 Steven Monacelli is a white man with short brown hair and a curved brown mustache.
 He's wearing a green v-neck.